nathan-barry/nathan.rs/content/posts/geb.md

 +++
-title = "Gödel Escher Bach, Self-Reference, and Transformers" description = "A Brief Journey Through Gödel's Incompleteness Theorem, Strange Loops, the Nature of Intelligence, and Transformer Langauge Models." date = 2023-08-15 tags = [""] draft = true
+title = "Gödel Escher Bach, Self-Reference, and Transformers" description = "Gödel's Incompleteness Theorem, Strange Loops, and Transformer Langauge Models." date = 2023-08-15 tags = ["Misc"]
 +++

 ## Gödel Escher Bach and Strange Loops
-***
+---

 Not too long ago, I was recommended the book "Gödel, Escher, Bach" by Douglas Hofstadter.
 The book, at its core, is about how intelligent systems arise out of nothing, or in the words of the author,